 Northern Graphite Corporation holds 100% interest in the Bissett Creek mining lease and surrounding claims which are located 17km from the Trans Canada Highway between the cities of Ottawa and North Bay, Ontario, Canada.
 The site can be accessed by a good quality all weather road and labor, power, rail lines and water are all readily available.

-A full feasibility study was completed on the property in 1989 by such prestigious engineering firms as Kilborn and Cominco Engineering.
-It concluded that the project was economic but it was not developed due to a subsequent decline in graphite prices.
-Over 8,000 meters of drilling had been completed in 242 holes and a large resource with a low strip ratio was identified, including a proven and probable reserve.
-Extensive metallurgical testing indicated that it could be processed with a standard flotation concentrator.
+A full feasibility study was completed on the property in 1989 by such prestigious engineering firms as Kilborn and Cominco Engineering based on extensive drilling and metallurgical work.
+It estimated a proven and probable reserve and concluded that the project was economic but it was never developed due to a subsequent decline in graphite prices.
 Historical information is presented for informational purposes only.
 The feasibility study and reserve estimates were not completed in accordance with NI 43-101 and therefore should not be relied upon.